 Similar Recommended Readings

-The next book in the Harry Potter series is Harry Potter and the Goblet of Fire, where there is a triwizard tournament that will showcase the talent of two other schools, and challenge everyone’s knowledge of magic in order to help Harry survive.
+- The next book in the Harry Potter series is Harry Potter and the Goblet of Fire, where there is the Triwizard Tournament, which will showcase the talent of two other schools and challenge everyone’s knowledge of magic in order to help Harry survive.

 - The Lord of the Rings: The Fellowship of the Ring by J. R. R. Tolkien involves powerful magic, the overcoming of tragedies, and the unity of friends who can surprise us with their strength and unexpected timing.

 - The Lion, the Witch, and The Wardrobe or Prince Caspian of the Chronicles of Narnia by C. S. Lewis present similar challenges for young adults and children in magical realms with evil queens and deceptive kings who have no right to their crowns.